Snowflake schema: Data normalization and storage

 Some database developers compromise by creating an underlying snowflake schema with views built on top of it that perform many of the necessary joins to simulate a star schema.
 This provides the storage benefits achieved through the normalization of dimensions with the ease of querying that the star schema provides.
 The tradeoff is that requiring the server to perform the underlying joins automatically can result in a performance hit when querying as well as extra joins to tables that may not be necessary to fulfill certain queries.

 Benefits

-The snowflake schema is in the same family as the star schema logical model.
-In fact, the star schema is considered a special case of the snowflake schema.
-The snowflake schema provides some advantages over the star schema in certain situations, including: